Liquidream/scumm-8/README.md

 # SCUMM-8
 ## What is SCUMM-8?
-SCUMM-8 is a PICO-8 "demake" of the [SCUMM](https://en.wikipedia.org/wiki/SCUMM) engine that powered most of the classic LucasArts adventure games, such as Monkey Island and Maniac Mansion.
+SCUMM-8 is a "demake" of the [SCUMM](https://en.wikipedia.org/wiki/SCUMM) engine (which powered most of the classic LucasArts adventure games, such as Monkey Island and Maniac Mansion) for the [PICO-8 Fantasy Console](http://www.lexaloffle.com/pico-8.php).

 A playable sample game "Revenge of the SCUMM" can be [found here](http://www.lexaloffle.com/bbs/?tid=29176).